dannyvankooten/www.dannyvankooten.com/content/blog/2022/2022-11-29-minifying-top-websites.md

 +++
-title = "Minifying the most popular websites on the internet"
+title = "On minifying web assets, gzip compression and cache lifetimes"
 +++

 While comparing various minification tools recently I soon discovered that there are plenty of options available.

 Some minifiers focus on performance and only strip whitespace, remove comments (except for license notices) and maybe rename local variables to use shorter names.
-That usually accounts for the biggest reduction in size anyway, but the effect is dampened because pretty much any webserver already compresses static files with [gzip](https://en.wikipedia.org/wiki/Gzip) nowadays.
+That usually accounts for the biggest reduction in size, but the same effect is usually already accomplishing by using [gzip compression](https://en.wikipedia.org/wiki/Gzip).

 Other minifiers are more comprehensive and some even apply dead code elimination, which usually requires evaluating the source internally (and therefore is a lot slower).